 The Fund may also hold as Other investments those investments where insufficient data exists to determine the investments' alignment with the promoted characteristics.
 It is also possible that the Fund may hold investments that are not in line with the promoted characteristics, for instance as a result of a merger or other corporate action.
-In such case, the Investment Manager www.storebrandfonder.se/fonder/in-english
+In such case, the Investment Manager will generally seek to dispose of these investments as soon as possible in the interests of Shareholders.

 Where can I find more product specific information online?
 More product-specific information can be found on the website: